 The trek is wild, remote and challenging so everyone needs to be prepared both mentally and physically.

-We will supply all camping equipment.
+We will supply all (rigourously cleaned) camping equipment, although we recommend you bring your own sleeping bag.
 Please refer to our typical kit listfor a guide to what else to bring.

 Mainly Chinese food and supplemented with pasta, cheeses, curries etc. We also include plenty of snacks.